Taylor-eOS/kokoro/README.md

 This project is a Python-based Text-to-Speech (TTS) application built using `tkinter` for the graphical user interface (GUI) and `pygame` for audio playback.
 The app allows users to input text, select a voice, adjust speech speed, and generate audio.
-It also includes features like automatic sentence splitting using `pysbd`, pause/resume functionality, and the ability to save generated audio files.
+It also includes features like automatic sentence splitting using `pysbd`, pause functionality, and the ability to save generated audio files.

 #### Setup Instructions:
 1. **Clone the Repository or download the files**: